Stuycs-K/final-project-4-shauj-dubovskiyk/PRESENTATION.md

  ## **Homework**

- Code your own point addition and point doubling!
+ Code your own point addition and point doubling(optional)!